Playing with Repetitions in Data Words Using Energy Games: Preliminaries

 \section{Preliminaries}

 We denote by $\Int$ the set of integers and by $\Nat$ the set of non-negative integers.
+We let $\PNat$ denote the set of integers that are strictly greater than $0$.
 For any set $S$, we denote by $S^{*}$ (resp.\ $S^\omega$) the set of all finite (resp.\ countably infinite) sequences of elements in $S$.
 For a sequence $\sigma \in S^{*}$, we denote its length by $|\sigma|$.
 We denote by $\pwrset(S)$ (resp.~$\nepwrset(S)$) the set of all subsets (resp.~non-empty subsets) of $S$.